Azure/aks-periscope/deployment/overlays/ghcr/README.md

 1. Push the branch you want to deploy to your local fork of the Periscope repository.
 2. Run the [Building and Pushing to GHCR](../../../.github/workflows/build-and-publish.yml) workflow in GitHub Actions (making sure to select the correct branch).
 3. Take note of the published image tag (e.g. '0.0.8').
+4. [First time only] Under Package Settings in GitHub, set the package visibility to 'public'.

 ## Setting up Configuration Data